marystirling/Autonomous-Vehicles-ACC-Project/ISSUES.md

 We are currently encountering an issue with the ego vehicle having a singularity at $t$ = 0.25, where the derivative becomes non-finite.
 We believe this to be because it is being fed an input of -0.5, which will in turn cause a asymptote at the point.
 We may also be encountering subtractive cancellation in our precision, which could lead to a massive amount of error.
 We are pursuing further advice regarding a solution to this, as we are unsure of the problem and unable to effectively diagnose it ourselves.

+### Note

+Algorithmically populate the mesh in the form of a logistic function over TIME Interpolate for the desired interval, then take the derivative of the resulting function for acceleration over time.
+Integrate subroutine SAFE such that:
+SAFE polls TIME-GAP TAU
+IF TAU < 0
+	RETURN TRUE
+ELSE
+	RETURN FALSE
+Where the returned value either allows for continued acceleration (0) or breaks acceleration (1), calling for deceleration from current point.
+This nets -
+A smooth polynomial such that V(t) exists and is valid over time 0-n (thus avoiding Runge phenomenon complications) in the desired form, where V'(t) shows the acceleration in m/s.
+A feedback loop contained in the subroutine to ensure safe acceleration.

+Issues -
+If time-gap is very small, acceleration still permitted.
+Hard code in a minimum bound.

+Graphically, we are establishing a dynamic linear upper bound on velocity with the subroutine such that if our velocity will cause a crash (time-gap becomes negative), it quits and decelerates back to a safe speed such that time-gap is approximately 0.

+This is a new approach to this problem, rather than using the analytically solved equation or the temporary piecewise solution.